SproOve/slack-status-updater/README.md

 # slack-status-updater
-Set your status on Slack based on the WiFi network you are connected to.
+Set your status on Slack based on the WiFi network you are connected to (with a few adjustments 🤓).

 ## How does it work?